beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 		./GATKsetup.sh
 3
 .
-Use your favorite text editor to assign your input file(s) to the INPUT variable in the GATKpipe.sh script
+Use your favorite text editor to assign your input file(s) to the INPUT variable in the processingGATK.sh script

 5. At top of the **processing**, **UGcaller/HCcaller** scripts, set the RAM, THREADS, dir, ref, & INPUT variables to reflect your run.
 The RAM variable should be set to reflect 90% of your machine's RAM.
 The THREADS variable should reflect the number of cores
 4. Run processingGATK.sh